 Before you continue, be comfortable with configuring SQL Server and SQL Server availability groups.
 The information that follows references the SQL Server documentation library and procedures.

-- Create an availability group for use with Configuration Manager.
+- Create an availability group for use with Configuration Manager

-- Configure a site to use an availability group.
+- Configure a site to use an availability group

-- Move a site database out of an availability group to a default or named instance of a standalone SQL Server.
+- Move a site database out of an availability group to a default or named instance of a standalone SQL Server

 Configuration Manager accounts and permissions

-Site server to replica member access:
+Site server to replica member access

-You must use an Enterprise edition of SQL Server.
+Use an Enterprise edition of SQL Server.

-Each instance of SQL Server can run under a domain user account (service account) or Local System.
+Each instance of SQL Server can run under a domain user account (service account) or a non-domain account.
 Each replica in a group can have a different configuration.

-For more information see Create a Database Mirroring Endpoint for Always On Availability Groups.
+For more information, see Create a Database Mirroring Endpoint for Always On Availability Groups.